Charlotte Jones, Chief Executive

 Kevin is in the office most Mondays and works remotely the rest of the week.

-Gareth Nicholls (Vice Chair) – Little Earthquake
+Gareth Nicholls (Chair) – Little Earthquake

-He trained as an actor at the Guildhall School of Music and Drama in London, and later under celebrated theatre clown Angela de Castro.
+Gareth trained as an actor at the Guildhall School of Music and Drama in London, and later under celebrated theatre clown Angela de Castro.
 At Guildhall, he received a Fox Foundation scholarship to study the plays of Chekhov with the Maly Drama Theatre (St. Petersburg) and the Russian Academy of Theatre Arts – GITIS (Moscow).

 Natalie Adams – Trigger Stuff